 mRNA stability assay

 The stability of mRNAs was assessed essentially as described (Nguyen et al., 2020).
-Briefly, strains of interest were grown to mid-log (OD600 = 0.3 – 0.4) in triplicate, and rifampicin was added to a final concentration of 50 ug/mL.
+Briefly, strains of interest were grown to mid-log phase (OD600 = 0.3 – 0.4) in triplicate, and rifampicin was added to a final concentration of 50 ug/mL.
 After 0, 1, 2, 4, and 8 minutes, 7 mL cultures were snap frozen using liquid nitrogen and stored at -80°C until purification.

 RNA isolation and quantitative real-time PCR